ProteinsWebTeam/interpro-docs/docs/searchways.rst

 - set identifier

 Entering a **name**, or **keywords**, retrieves a list of all the InterPro entries and InterPro member database signatures that contain these searched words in their title or description.
+By default the term searched is highlited in the results list and the description is shortened, clicking on the |toggle| symbol located on the left hand side of the **Export** button removes the highlight and shows the full description text.
+The setting is saved and also applied to other text searches throughout the website.

 Entering an **accession number** (e.g. IPR020422 (InterPro), O00167 (UniProt), PF02932 (member database),
 GO\:0007165 (GO term), 1t2v (structure), UP000005640 (proteome),